yungselm/aaoca_ivus_analysis/ROADMAP.md

 - [] Correlate pressure change with lumen change
 - [x] All IVUS measurements as predictors for FFR<=0.8
 - [x] All IVUS measurements as predictors for iFR<=0.8
+- [] KDE plot area/elliptic ratio for hemodynamic relevant and non-relevant

 ## Phase 3: Patient statistics
 - [] Quantify dynamics for pulsatile/stress-induced lumen changes